Hello and welcome back for the 7th and final lesson of this series. I am so proud of you for making it this far with me.

 He has a free book that will teach you the techniques of list building and attraction marketing that you can download here for free.
 It will teach you EVERYTHING you need to know about how to start building a list of subscribers who will become loyal customers that you can sell to time and time again.

 Here is the first person I would like to introduce you to.
-Her name is Michelle Schroder Gardener and she spends her days travelling in her RV with her husband and dog.
+Her name is Michelle Schroder Gardner and she spends her days travelling in her RV (motorhome for us in the UK) with her husband and dog.

 It is easily taken in about a week so you don’t have to wait months to implement what you learn and start making money.
 It is also extremely affordable at just $197 (one-time) or 2 payments of$105/month.